hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 ```

-And here it is: The proof that our turing machine halts!
+And here it is: The proof that the busy beaver halts!

 ```cs
 class Program : IChallenge {